hannorein/rebound/docs/integrators/index.md

 Each of the built-in integrators of REBOUND is described in this section.

 ## Custom Integrator
-Starting with version 4.6.1, REBOUND has an API which allows users to easily add their own integrator without changing REBOUND itself.
+Starting with version 5.0.0, REBOUND has a new API which allows users to easily add their own integrator without changing REBOUND itself.
 This is particularly helpful for developing new numerical methods: you have complete control over the integration step, but can fall back to many features of REBOUND such as setting up orbits, calculating orbital parameters, calculating energy errors, etc.
 Furthermore, if your custom integrator needs to store any data, this can be done automatically with Simulationarchive snapshpts, allowing you to easily restart simulations.

-To enable a custom integrator, you must set `integrator` and setup various function pointers in the `ri_custom` struct.
+To enable a custom integrator, you must register it first.
 This feature is intended to be used from C and we do currently not provide a python interface.
 There is one [basic C example](../c_examples/custom_integrator.md) and one more [advanced C example](../c_examples/custom_integrator_with_data.md) which show the usage.